-At the long run comparison will frustrate the attitude of gratitude in you.
+In the long run, comparison will frustrate the attitude of gratitude in you.
 At every point in your life, there is always someone who hasn’t gotten to where you are and someone who is ahead of you.
 Comparing yourself with those you are ahead of might trigger you to be grateful, but it is only momentarily.

 So what’s the right thing?
 Compare yourself with yourself: compare your present with your past, compare your future with your now.

 Comparing yourself with yourself will help you track your growth and measure your progress as against comparing yourself with another person.
 If you compare yourself with someone you are ahead of, you might think you are progressing when you really aren’t— you are only ahead of someone who isn’t progressing either.

 Comparing yourself with someone ahead of you, on the other hand, might discourage you from making progress since no matter how hard you try, there will still be someone far ahead.
 It will seem like you aren’t making progress.
 This perceived lack of progress will further stifle the attitude of gratitude in you.

 But if you compare yourself with yourself and measure your progress honestly, you can work on areas that need to be worked on without any pressure since you are not trying to outperform anyone.
 With this, you will be grateful for the step-by-step progress you are making since it is now visible to you.